r-lib/callr/README.md

 #> Error in 1 + "A" : non-numeric argument to binary operator
 ```

-You can catch these error on the parent, but the context is of course
+You can catch these errors on the parent, but the context is of course
 lost.
 To get the context, you need to specify the `error = "stack"`
 option.
 This copies the whole stack to the parent on an error.
 The stack is part of the error object thrown on the parent, and you